mikaelj/limp/docs/README.txt

 With the cursor at the indicated spot, "K" (see below) will invoke your browser with file://localhost/path/to/hyperspec/Body/m_defun.htm#defun.
-This may require some configuration of a Perl script, lim-hyperspec.pl.
+This may require some configuration of a Perl script, limp-hyperspec.pl.
 See below.

 Example 2::